Dinorobie/stocks-covid/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

 - **Objective**
-     * To Analyze the effect of COVID-19 on the US economy, by looking at the performance of stock prices of The New York Stock Exchange.
-Specifically, we look at the S&P 500 indexes by economic sectors, industries and companies of the US.
+     * To Analyze the effect of COVID-19 on the stock market.
+Specifically, we look at the S&P 500 indexes by economic sectors, industries and companies.
 - **Data**
      * [Stocks prices](https://www.alphavantage.co/#about): Alpha Vantage Inc. stock APIs
      * [Index S&P 500](https://www.ssga.com/library-content/products/factsheets/etfs/us/factsheet-us-en-spy.pdf)